 Selected Works in Progress

-Here you can find a description of some of my other research project.
+Here you can find a description of some of my ongoing research projects.

-Many everyday tasks require sequential, interlinked decisions that make it difficult for workers to identify the best strategy.
+Everyday business tasks require sequential, interlinked decisions that make it difficult for workers to identify the best strategy.
 As a result, Artificial Intelligence (AI)-based recommendation systems are applied increasingly to reduce complexity.
 However, due to human biases, there remains a gap between what is technically possible and what is utilized.
-This work seeks to understand how recommendation systems can help induce efficient behavior in sequential decision-making.
+This work seeks to understand how recommendation systems can help induce efficient behavior in sequential decision-making and contribute to long-term learning.

 We develop a sequential decision-making task in the form of a virtual electric vehicle driving game.
 Participants, equipped with algorithm-generated recommendations, need to make sequential charging decisions while facing uncertain traffic.
+With the help of inverse reinforcement learning, we identiy participants' underlying decision-making strategies and how these are affected by recommendations, which we differentiate based on their information content and precision.
 Our experimental results offer key insights into how humans make sequential decisions and respond to different types of recommendations, both immediately and in terms of long-term learning.
-Based on these insights, we develop a recommendation system that takes into consideration possible deviations by drivers, with the objective of improving their long-term performance.

-Many resource allocation decisions are not based purely on utilitarian considerations but capture some notion of fairness.
+Firms and policy makers face many resource allocation decisions.
+Often, these decisions cannot be made purely based on utilitarian considerations but capture some notion of fairness.
 Operations Management has provided a deep understanding of the trade-off between fairness and efficiency but has often ignored the uncertainty inherent in evaluating resource allocations.
 One fundamental reason for this uncertainty stems from imperfect information gathering.
 For example, in a push to achieve net-zero emissions, governments increasingly impose restrictions, such as congestion charges, without accurately understanding the effects of such restrictions on different sub-populations.

 Building on a distributionally robust optimization framework, we study how the "price of fairness" is affected by uncertainty in the impact of different policies.
 We demonstrate that ignoring uncertainty can systematically bias decisions away from disadvantaged sub-populations.
 We then analyze how information-gathering activities can mitigate this bias and how these activities should optimally be targeted.